ocsigen/ocsigen.github.io/_posts/2016-02-22-tutorial-widgets.md

 The code is exactly the same, with the following modifications:

 - We place function mywidget out of client section.
-- The portion of code that must be run on client side (binding the click event) is written as a client value, inside `[%client (... : unit) ]`.
+- The portion of code that must be run on client side (binding the click event) is written as a *client value*, inside `[%client (... : unit) ]`.
 This code will be executed by the client-side program when it receives the page.
 Note that you must give the type (here `unit`), as the type inference for client values is currently very limited.
 The client section may refer to server side values, using the `~%x` syntax.
 These values will be serialized and sent to the client automatically with the page.
 - We include the widget on the server side generated page instead of adding it to the page from client side.

 {% highlight ocaml %}